disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 ### 🧑‍💼 Site Owner’s Goals
 - Design and develop a fully functional Rock-Paper-Scissors game that demonstrates strong command of JavaScript, HTML, CSS, and responsive design principles.
 - Showcase proficiency in front-end development by integrating animation, interactivity, and a polished user interface within a single-page application.
-- Apply modern development practices such as modular ES6 code structure, event-driven programming, and component reusability.
+- Apply modern development practices such as ES6 code structure, event-driven programming, and component reusability.
-- Implement visual feedback mechanisms (e.g., countdowns, transitions, score animations, and win celebrations) to enhance user engagement.
+- Implement visual feedback mechanisms (e.g., transitions, score animations, and win celebrations) to enhance user engagement.
 - Ensure the project reflects a high standard of accessibility, mobile responsiveness, and UI/UX design thinking.
 - Provide a smooth and enjoyable gameplay experience that encourages replayability and user retention.
 - Use this project as a portfolio piece to demonstrate technical capability, creativity, and a clear understanding of user-centered design.